-Graham's last exhibition of models and pavilions was seen at the gallery in 2000.
+Dan Graham's models and pavilions have been shown at the gallery in New York in 2009 and in 2000.
 In 2002 the gallery presented the artist's seminal films of the late 60s and early 70s.
 In the early films, the mutability between observer and observed can be seen as an antecedent for the duality of transparency and reflection that comes later in the pavilions - in the reflective anamorphic surfaces which are both transparent and mirror the surrounding landscape, and provide a break with rectilinear form.
 Democratically rooted in everyday urban life and activity, Graham's pavilions are functional structures, hybrids between sculpture and architecture.
 They have sources in architecture and urban design; the skyscraper and two-way mirror corporate office buildings; 18th century English landscape design; the folly & the picturesque; elliptical neo-Baroque space and the Rococo.